 Or maybe it's only the viewer who knows that civilization is a few short steps away, and the fact that the protagonists are going to starve thirty feet from a supermarket will be a source of Tragic Irony.

 The converse can also be true, where the characters know they're near the heart of civilization but the audience is kept in the dark — at least until the camera pans out to show where they actually are.
 This type of Bait-and-Switch will invariably be Played for Laughs.

-The characters may appear to be stranded on a Deserted Island, lost in a Hungry Jungle, disoriented in the Wild Wilderness, desiccating in a Thirsty Desert, adrift on the High Seas, abandoned in a Polluted Wasteland, or cursed to forever wander The Lost Woods; the only real constant is that they're mistaken about how unreachable they are.
+The characters may appear to be stranded on a Deserted Island, lost in a Hungry Jungle, disoriented in the Wild Wilderness, desiccating in a Thirsty Desert, adrift on the High Seas, abandoned in a Polluted Wasteland, or cursed to forever wander the forests; the only real constant is that they're mistaken about how unreachable they are.

 Perhaps they went on the Horrible Camping Trip and nobody warned them Don't Go Into the Woods.
 Perhaps they were forced to Abandon Ship and have no way of knowing where they washed ashore.
 Perhaps they got caught in a blizzard and can't see more than six inches in front of their faces.

 There may be an element of gullibility or cluelessness to our heroes' predicament, too: they may believe they're somewhere remote only because they got swindled into a Fauxtastic Voyage, were sold a Fool's Map, or spectacularly Failed a Spot Check.
 Maybe they just Gave Up Too Soon.

 As a Reveal trope, the more dramatic examples may be spoilers, so beware!